hightech-lowlife/hightech-lowlife.github.io/projects/006_digi_camo_ebike/006_digi_camo_ebike.md

 <iframe width="1024" height="576" src="https://www.youtube.com/embed/tbnb8zvLVA0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In this episode we tackle a good portion of the main frame assembly and fitting of the electrical components.

 This is the 3rd ebike I have made and this started out as just a "throw something together with some parts and make it a beater" but...
 I've always had a hard time just making shi\\y things, so of course with this I went ahead and made it "too nice" and [here I go again. ](https://www.youtube.com/watch?v=WyF8RHM1OCg)

 I swear on my next bike build it will be more thrown together, but don't hold me too that because I'll probably disappoint (me from the future here, yes I'm disappointed).